joernott/docker-oc-tiki/README.md

 *.key files to /etc/pki/tls/private/.

-Migrating from the multiple mounts can be achieved by mounting the old folders and config together with /data and setting the environment variable DATADIR
+Migrating from the multiple mounts can be achieved by mounting the old folders and config together with /data and setting the environment variable MIGRATE_DATADIR.
+The container stops after a successful migration.

 ## Environment variables